tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 # Ansible_Playbook_to_Jenkins

 ### In this tutorial, we are gonna learn how to run ansible playbook through Jenkins CI/CD pipeline.
+(Simple DevOps project for beginners).
 <img src="https://user-images.githubusercontent.com/117680100/220602663-21b46cb0-7131-479f-8491-8647bf6becfd.png" width="60%" height="60%">

 ### What is Jenkins?